Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Illustrative Results

-To demonstrate the performance and accuracy of Bayesian NFs, I use population synthesis simulations of merging BBHs formed through the common envelope evolution of isolated stellar binaries~\citep{Bavera_2020}.
-The formation of these systems was modeled using an earlier version of the \textsc{POSYDON} framework, which combines various stages of binary evolution simulated by the rapid population synthesis code \textsc{COSMIC}~\citep{Breivik:2019lmt} with the detailed stellar structure calculations performed by \textsc{MESA}~\citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019}, and is described in ~\citep{Fragos_2023}.
-Each population in the simulated dataset is characterized by two initial conditions, namely the common envelop ejection efficiency $\alpha$ and the BH natal spin $\chi_b$.
-The simulations were carried out over a grid of initial conditions spanned by $\alpha \in \{0.2, 0.5, 1.0, 2.0, 5.0\}$ and $\chi_b \in \{0, 0.1, 0.2, 0.5\}$.

-NF emulators can facilitate both SBI and feature prediction from these simulations, which are necessary for gaining astrophysical insights from observed CBC catalogs, now equipped with uncertainty quantification and model selection.
-To obtain the results presented in this section, I chose the population corresponding to $\alpha=1.0,\chi_b=0.1$ to be my test set by excluding it from both training, validation, and Bayesian inference.
-For the training set, I include 10000 BBHs per grind point for the MLE method used to demonstrate feature prediction and heavily downsample to 20 binaries per grid point for Bayesian inference.
-Similar conclusions will emerge for less downsampling but will take longer run-times and additional hardware resources to converge for the current MAF-based implementation.
-To demonstrate how Bayesian NFs can mitigate the biases resulting from un-marginalized flow variance, I also train the same flow using the MLE method on 10 different realizations of the smaller (20 BBHs per grid point) and compare the corresponding density estimates with the posterior predictive emulator provided by Bayesian inference.
+NF emulators can facilitate both SBI and feature prediction from simulation sets described in Sec.~\ref{sec:data}, which are necessary for gaining astrophysical insights from observed CBC catalogs, now equipped with uncertainty quantification and model selection.
+For the training set, we include 10000 BBHs per grind point for the MLE method used to demonstrate feature prediction and heavily downsample to 20 binaries per grid point for Bayesian inference.
+Similar conclusions will emerge for less downsampling, but will take longer run-times and additional hardware resources to converge for the current MAF-based implementation.
+To demonstrate how Bayesian NFs can mitigate the biases resulting from un-marginalized flow variance, we also train an ensemble of 150 flows using the MLE method on many different realizations of the smaller (20 BBHs per grid point) and compare the corresponding density estimates with the posterior predictive emulator provided by Bayesian inference.
+We further show that the Bayesian uncertainty estimates are better calibrated than those obtained through an ensemble of MLE re-runs for such sparse datasets.